Cold Lake, Alberta: Demographics

+Ethnicity

 About 8.7% of residents identified themselves as aboriginal at the time of the 2006 census.

+Language

 Almost 89% of residents identified English and more than 7% identified French as their first language.
 Almost 1% identified German, 0.5% identified Chinese, 0.4% each identified Dutch and Ukrainian, and 0.3% each identified Cree and Arabic as their first language learned.

+Religion

 About 82 percent of residents identified as Christian at the time of the 2001 census, while more than 17 percent indicated they had no religious affiliation.
 For specific denominations Statistics Canada found that 40% of residents identified as Roman Catholic, 14% identified with the United Church of Canada, 5.5% identified as Anglican, 3% as Baptist, 2.5% as Lutheran, and 2% as Pentecostal.

 Economy

 The city's economy is inextricably linked to military spending at CFB Cold Lake.
 The region also supports oil and gas exploration and production.
 The Athabasca Oil Sands project in Fort McMurray is having a growing influence in the region as well.
 The Cold Lake oil sands may become a significant contributor to the local economy.

+A job market analysis from December 2024 to January 2025 showed that the Oil & Gas sector accounted for 33% of job postings in the region, with administrative roles and skilled trades also in high demand.

 Every year Cold Lake hosts military forces from around the world for Exercise Maple Flag, a training exercise where pilots and support staff of NATO allies can take advantage of the Air Weapons Range and relatively open rural air space.
 Running from 4 to 6 weeks and starting in May of each year, commercial accommodations in the entire region are left with little to no vacancy.
 This annual exercise contributes a substantial amount of capital into these industries and other hospitality-related businesses.

+In popular culture

+Cold Lake is the home of Marvel comic book character Wolverine.